-What HBCU Has the Highest Acceptance Rate?
+What HBCUs Have the Highest Acceptance Rates?

 HBCUs With the Highest Acceptance Rates